Why mattresses sag in the middle.

 In short.

-- Sagging is structural failure in the load-bearing core, not surface wear.
+- Sagging is material fatigue in the load-bearing core — a structural change, not surface wear.

 - The center third bears the body's heaviest load — the torso and pelvis — and fails first when the mattress is built uniformly.